Beatrice Scaccia: Career

 In 2014, she began a residency at the Residency Unlimited in Brooklyn, New York.
 It was at Residency Unlimited's event space that she held her third solo exhibition entitled Little Gloating Eve in February 2014.
 The exhibition was presented again at the Effearte in Milan, Italy, as well as at the Cuchifritos Gallery in New York.
 In Little Gloating Eve, the artist demonstrates the entire evolution of her subject Eve beginning with the animation At least a snake, originally created for the project Patria Interiore (2012) which was curated by Manuela Pacella, and exhibited at the Golden Thread Gallery in Belfast, Northern Ireland.
 The culmination of the character's evolution, Little Gloating Eve also features several collaborative works with other artists including a ceramic installation by Japanese artist Toshiaki Noda, a soundtrack by French musician Lionel Laquerrière, and a collection of 96 drawings made by children at an Italian elementary school reinterpreting the character.

 In 2016, Scaccia was selected for a residency at the Woodstock Byrdcliffe Guild.
 Scaccia's fourth solo exhibit Call the Bluff featured several new pieces specifically created for the Cara Gallery exhibit.
 The works explore the artist's fascination with "random and repetitive gestures of everyday life."
 According to Marie Claires Germano D'Acquisto, the characters in her work seem to be "suspended in a state of indecision between what has been done and what will soon happen.
 They appear frozen and melancholic, perhaps stuck in a state of perennial indecision."

 In 2018, Scaccia had a solo exhibition, Is There an Outside? at the Ricco Maresca Gallery in New York.
 The exhibition included mixed media pieces, animation, and a series of monochromatic two-sided works depicting figures emerging from rough-hewn shapes and limbs cloaked in clothing.

 In July 2020, Scaccia participated in the special project, Homemade, organized and sponsored by Magazzino Italian Art.
 Homemade was launched as a digital program during the global quarantine and culminated with an in-person exhibition of the new works created during the program.
 Eight New York-based Italian artists were invited: Alessandro Teoldi, Andrea Mastrovito, Beatrice Scaccia, Danilo Correale, Davide Balliano, Francesco Simeti, Luisa Rabbia, and Maria D. Rapicavoli.

 In 2021, She had her first museum show My Hope Chest, at the Katonah Museum of Art, showcasing a stop-motion animation and site-specific wall drawings.
 The animation was realized thanks to the grant that was awarded to her by the Queens Council in 2020.

+In 2022, she had her first solo exhibition (composed entirely) of paintings at JDJ Gallery in New York in a show titled With Their Striking Features.